-When two companies merge, it can be an incredibly lucrative result.
+When two companies merge, it can can have incredibly lucrative results.
 However, due to poor data management, there can be numerous challenges that lead to merger failures.
-Understanding the pitfalls and handling them well before a merger occurs saves considerable time, money, and valuable resources.
+Understanding the pitfalls and addressing them well before a merger occurs saves considerable time, money, and valuable resources.

 Differences in Data Usage

-One of the most difficult things about a merger is that often, two companies don’t handle data management in the same way.
-For instance, one company may be up-to-date with cutting-edge data management systems while the other may still be operating in the stone age.
-This can lead to a lot of tedious work to get all the data in the same place without it being overlapping or irrelevant.
+One of the most difficult things about a merger can happen when both companies aren’t handling data management in the same way.
+For instance, one company may be up-to-date with a cutting-edge data management system while the other may be using an antiquated platform.
+When this occurs, the task of getting the data from both companies working symbiotically can be tedious.

-While there are vendor solutions for migrating data, but using different platforms could lead to more problems than solutions.
-Data that has already be interpreted by different enterprises can cause inaccurate data transfer during the merge.
+While there are vendor solutions for migrating data, using different platforms could lead to more problems than solutions.
+For instance, data that has already be interpreted by a different enterprise can cause inaccurate data transfer during the merge.

 Tips for a Successful Data Migration

-To limit process failures, plan on validating data.
-You’ll need to create workflows that allow you to successfully manually review the information such as addresses, phone numbers, and other calculations.
+To limit process failures, validating data is necessary.
+You’ll need to create workflows that allow you to manually review information such as addresses, phone numbers, and other calculations.

 Capture and Extraction

-Don’t forget to extract all digital forms of data.
-Don’t’ forget to check archives and backups, emails, cloud systems, and other basic forms of storage.
+Be sure to extract all digital forms of data.
+All archives, backups, emails, cloud systems, and other forms of storage should be validated.

 Data Management Standardization